The Brower Lab

 My name is Winnie (nickname Winston).
 I am of Ugandan heritage.
 I moved to the US in 2014 and graduated from Fossil Ridge high school in 2017.
 I joined Texas Woman's University (TWU) in the fall of the same year to further my studies in the science field.
 I graduated with a Bachelor of Science in Biology with a minor in psychology in the Spring of 2021.
 I soon after joined TWU's Graduate School to pursue a Doctor of Philosophy in Molecular Biology.

-Winnie Lokuso, BS
+Winnie Lokuso, MS

 Graduate Student